open-mmlab/mmocr/docs_zh_CN/deployment.md

-## Deployment
+# Deployment

 We provide deployment tools under `tools/deployment` directory.

-### Convert to ONNX (experimental)
+## Convert to ONNX (experimental)

-We provide a script to convert model to [ONNX](https://github.com/onnx/onnx) format.
+We provide a script to convert the model to [ONNX](https://github.com/onnx/onnx) format.
 The converted model could be visualized by tools like [Netron](https://github.com/lutzroeder/netron).
 Besides, we also support comparing the output results between Pytorch and ONNX model.

 ```bash
 python tools/deployment/pytorch2onnx.py